chaotic-society/theoretica/README.md

 The library uses the custom built [Chebyshev testing framework](https://github.com/chaotic-society/chebyshev) to **estimate the precision** of functions and test their **performance**.
 Tests are automatically run on Windows, Linux and MacOS on every commit to ensure stability.
 Test units are placed inside the `test` folder while benchmarks are placed inside the `benchmark` folder.

+## Branches
+- `main`  Where the current stable version of the library is developed.
+Code in this branch should be tested and pass those tests.
+- `physics`  The physics module implementing quantum mechanics features, still in development and testing
+- `machine-learning`  Machine learning development branch
+- `sparse`  Sparse matrix and vector algebra

 ## Other information

 ### License